open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

         ->withPropagator($propagator);
 });

-//auto-instrumentation packages can now access the configured providers (or a no-op implementation) via `Globals`
+//instrumentation libraries can access the configured providers (or a no-op implementation) via `Globals`
 $tracer = Globals::tracerProvider()->getTracer('example');
 //or, via CachedInstrumentation
 $instrumentation = new CachedInstrumentation('example');